A family walking through the Melbourne showgrounds smiling.

 • Melbourne

-The classic board game that we all have memories of (both the wholesome family fun and table-flipping fights) now has a theme park wonderland in Melbourne, where you can relive all the fun – minus the sibling rivalry.
-Monopoly Dreams will celebrate the best-selling game with a one-of-a-kind immersive entertainment experience in the heart of the CBD.
+The classic board game that we all have memories of (both the wholesome family fun and the table-flipping fights) now has a theme park wonderland in Melbourne, where you can relive all the fun.
+Monopoly Dreams celebrates the best-selling game with a one-of-a-kind immersive entertainment experience in the heart of the CBD.
 It's the world's largest Monopoly-themed attraction, and will take you on a nostalgic journey through the world of Mr. Monopoly, where reality and the game become one.
-The attraction is running special activities just for the school holidays.

 Advertising